euctrl-pru/prc_data_challenge/README.md

 # PRC Data Challenge

-Thsi is the repo for the PRC Data Challenge website.
+This is the repo for the PRC Data Challenge website.